Setfelix/ADRes/README.md

         <directory_of_ab1_files> is directory containing ab1 trace files of a single gene (pfcrt, pfmdr1, dhps, or dhfr)
         <reference_gene_coding_sequence> is path to reference coding sequence of respective gene
         <gene> is pfcrt, pfmdr1, dhps, or dhfr
-        [quality_cutoff] is the Phred quality score for trimming bases.
+        [quality_cutoff] is the Phred quality threshold for trimming bases.
                         This argument is OPTIONAL.
 Default value is 10 (Q10).
                         Legal values range from 10 to 60.